55Honey/Acore_Sortmachine/README.md

 `ItemLimit = 0`

 For testing.
 Script will stop after the # of items below.
 * 0 = no limit
 * 1 = only fixes, no items
 * 2+ = # of items to sort

+´StartFromGuid = 1´

+The lowest item guid to sort.
+Don't start at 1 if there are few gaps.

+´SearchForGapsFrom = 1´

+The lowest guid to scan for gaps.
+Don't start at 1 if there are few gaps.

 `ChangeCustom = false`